isrichai-csci/ColorVisionProject/README.md

 ```
 Enter an sRGB color code in hexadecimal.
 Format like so: "RR GG BB":
-21 2c 9e
+FF DD CC
 Enter a second sRGB color code in hexadecimal.
 Format like so: "RR GG BB"
-c4 0e 0e
+BB AA 99
-The measured score for Deuteranopia (red-green color blindness) is: 0.00496184
+The measured score for Deuteranopia (red-green color blindness) is: 9.50835e-06

 A lower score indicates a greater proximity between the two values
 in terms of long and short cones, and indicates a potentially